Democrats in charge as Colorado Legislature convenes - Sentinel Colorado

+To a standing ovation, Pueblo Democratic Sen. Leroy Garcia received the Senate president’s gavel from the outgoing leader, Republican Kevin Grantham of Canon City.

+Boulder Democratic Rep. KC Becker took over as majority leader in the House, replacing Denver Democrat Crisanta Duran.

-In addition, Democrat Jared Polis was elected the nation’s first openly gay governor amid a statewide blue wave that punished Republicans and President Donald Trump.
+The majority party is eager to work with fellow Democrat Jared Polis, who was elected the nation’s first openly gay governor amid a statewide blue wave that punished Republicans and President Donald Trump.

-There are limits, however, to how much the Democrats can do with their power.
+There are limits, however, to how much Democrats can do with their power in the state.

 Constitutional controls on raising taxes and spending could curb their ambitions to bolster education funding, bring down health insurance costs and fix aging roads.